IanVS/eslint-nibble/README.md

 If you have so many failing rules that navigating the list is cumbersome, use this flag to filter down the rules that are displayed.
 Multiple rules can be included as comma-separated strings (e.g. `--rule semi,quotes`), or by using multiple `--rule` flags (e.g. `--rule semi --rule quotes`).

+### `--no-interactive`
+Potentially useful in CI, or any other situation where you would like to run ESLint using your standard project config (`.eslintrc`), but only on a subset of rules (using the `--rule` flag).
+Using `--no-interactive` will prevent eslint-nibble from displaying a menu, but will instead print out any warnings/errors and return an exit code of 1 if there are errors, or 0 otherwise, just like ESLint itself does.

 ### globs